andrea-findley/andrea-findley.github.io/resume.md

 Intern at Global Research Institute at the College of William and Mary, Williamsburg, VA
 40 hours per week
 Evaluated the impact of the Institute’s research and policy work as a data analyst.
 Edited and managed the Institute’s public outreach messages and efforts.
+*Summer 2019*

 ## Extracurricular Activities

 Affiliated with Austin Young Democrats, Texas College Democrats, and U Dems *Spring 2021-Present*

-University of Texas Women's Choir
+University of Texas Women's Choir.
 *Spring 2020-Fall 2022*

 ## Community Service

-Election Poll Worker.
+Election Poll Worker
 *26 hours*
 Assisted in checking voters in, directing voters around, and setting up and breaking down the venue.